8 Steps To Fly Through Dublin Airport US Preclearance

 US Preclearance Facility

-- At the bottom of the escalators, join the line to enter Preclearance.
-Have your passport, boarding pass and immigration papers ready to show.
+- Join the line to enter Preclearance.
+They'll check your documents here.
 This line is usually 5 minutes, but I've waited 45 minutes too.
-There is no priority line for business class passengers here.

 - Smile at the nice immigration officer who holds your fate in their hands.
-Breathe out when they approve your entry.
-You have now passed US immigration and customs.
+You have now passed US immigration & are in the boarding gate area.

 If Your Flight From Dublin is Delayed